 .
 Your petition should be sent to the Global Officeto be submitted to the IAA Board of Directors for approval at its next meeting.

 Your petition should be accompanied by a letter delineating the territory to be served by proposed Chapter, if it is not implicit in the name.
 The Chapter name may take the adjective form (e.g. Swiss, Japanese) or the noun form (New York, United Kingdom).

 After notification of approval, you should hold an organization meeting, adopt By-Laws, elect officers, establish committees, establish a mission statement and set up a schedule of meeting and events.
 Some of these steps may be taken in anticipation of approval, if you wish to save time.

-The World Service Center will furnish specimen By-Laws on request.
+The Global Office will furnish specimen By-Laws on request.
 These may be adapted to your needs and local legal requirements.
 Local laws, for example, may determine whether or not your Chapter can or should be locally incorporated.

-A draft of your proposed By-Laws must be sent to the World Service Center for review, to ensure that they are in harmony with IAA By-Laws.
+A draft of your proposed By-Laws must be sent to the Global Office for review, to ensure that they are in harmony with IAA By-Laws.
 They will then be submitted to the Board of Directors for final approval.
 Your By-Laws, of course, need not be in English, but a translation of the draft will be needed for review purposes.

 The Chapter decides what funds are necessary for local operations.
-Local dues, in addition to each member’s international dues, may be levied in any amount agreed upon without consulting the World Service Center.
+Local dues, in addition to each member’s international dues, may be levied in any amount agreed upon without consulting the Global Office.
 Further information on financing will be available to officers and directors after the Chapter is formed.

 IAA OFFICIAL LOGO AND DESIGN SYSTEM

-Please contact the World Service Center regarding use of the IAA logo, typeface and design system.
+Please contact the Global Office regarding use of the IAA logo, typeface and design system.